What the Builder Expects in Your Repo 📦

 |---|---|---|

-name | Yes | Used as the app name.
-Deploy fails with Missing name in package.json without it. |
+name | Yes | Deploy fails at detection with Missing name in package.json without it. |

 engines.node | No | Resolved to a concrete Node release (e.g. 22.x → latest 22).
-If omitted, the builder uses the Node version running the deploy — your machine locally, or the CI runner. |
+Supported majors: 20, 22, 24.
+If omitted, the builder uses its own current Node version, which changes as the platform upgrades — pin it. |

-scripts.build | No | If present, runs locally (npm run build) before packaging, with your app’s environment variables available. |
+scripts.build | No | If present, the builder runs npm run build before packaging, with your app’s environment variables available to the build. |

-scripts.start | No | The container runs npm run start by default.
+scripts.start | No | The app runs npm run start by default.
 If absent and a static framework is detected, a static serve command is generated instead. |

 Static Frontends